OctopusDeploy/docs/docs/administration/data/backup-and-restore.md

 :::hint
 **Operations Runbooks**
-Octopus's [operations runbooks](/docs/operations-runbooks/index.md) can help you automate your disaster recovery process.
+[Octopus Runbooks](/docs/operations-runbooks/index.md) can help you automate your disaster recovery process.
 :::

 ## Octopus SQL Database

-Most of the data and settings managed by Octopus - the projects, environments, deployments and so on - are stored in a [SQL Server database](/docs/administration/data/octopus-database/index.md).
-You are responsible for maintaining your own backups of the SQL Server database.
+Most of the data and settings managed by Octopus - the projects, environments, deployments and so on - are stored in a [SQL Server Database](/docs/administration/data/octopus-database/index.md).
+You are responsible for maintaining your own backups of the SQL Server Database.
 Refer to [SQL Server documentation](https://msdn.microsoft.com/en-AU/library/ms187510.aspx) for more information on backing up SQL Server.

 ### Which SQL Database Recovery Model Should I Choose?